aimhubio/aim/README.md

 - experiment name, for which you are running the session
 - run hash

-Use Session metrics to define:
+Use Session methods to define:

 - list of metrics to track during the session
 - list of parameters for the session